 This digital collection has been produced in association with the Perdita Project based at the University of Warwick and Nottingham Trent University.
 "Perdita" means "lost woman" and the aim of the Project has been to identify and describe all manner of manuscript writing by early modern women who were “lost” because their writing exists only in manuscript form.
 Includes complete facsimile images of over 230 manuscripts written or compiled by women living in the British Isles during the 16th and 17th centuries.
 Contents include account books, advice, culinary writing, meditation, travel writing, and verse.

 This resource brings together hundreds of accounts by women of their travels across the globe from the early 19th century to the late 20th century.
-Students and researchers will find sources covering a variety of topics including: architecture; art; British Empire; climate; customs; exploration; family life; housing; industry; language; monuments; mountains; natural history; politics and diplomacy; race; religion; science; shopping; war.
-A wide variety of forms of travel writing is represented, ranging from unique manuscripts, diaries and correspondence to drawings, guidebooks and photographs.
+Sources cover many topics and a wide variety of forms of travel writing is represented, ranging from unique manuscripts, diaries and correspondence to drawings, guidebooks and photographs.
 The resource includes a slideshow with hundreds of items of visual material, including postcards, sketches and photographs.
+The sources can also be used to examine the variety of motivations for travel including tourism, work, exploration, missionary work and pilgrimages.
+They also show the diverse range of women who travelled.

 This digital archive currently includes 150,000 pages of conference proceedings, reports of international women's organizations, publications and web pages of women's non-governmental organizations, and letters, diaries, and memoirs of women active internationally since the mid-nineteenth century.
 It also includes photographs and videos of major events and activists in the history of women's international social movements.
-Finally, there are also 25-30 essays exploring themes illuminated by the primary documents in the archive commissioned from leading contemporary scholars .
+There are also 25-30 essays exploring themes illuminated by the primary documents in the archive commissioned from leading contemporary scholars.
+The primary source material illuminates how women’s international organizations have focused on issues related to peace, poverty, child labor, literacy, disease prevention, and global inequality.

-This resource is comprised of two distinct elements: A finding aid to women's studies resources in the National Archives, Kew; and, Original documents on the suffrage question in Britain, the Empire and colonial territories b The finding aid brings together the results of a five year project by staff at Kew and enables researchers to quickly locate details of any document relating to women in the National Archives at Kew.
-It is far more detailed and extensive than anything available elsewhere on the web and has the benefit of ranging across all of the classes of material held at the National Archives.
+This resource is comprised of two distinct elements: A finding aid to women's studies resources in the National Archives, Kew; and, Original documents on the suffrage question in Britain, the Empire and colonial territories.
+The finding aid enables researchers to quickly locate details of any document relating to women in the National Archives at Kew, and has the benefit of ranging across all of the classes of material held at the National Archives.
 The original documents focus on the campaign for women's suffrage in Britain, 1903-1928, and the granting of women's suffrage in colonial territories, 1930-1962.
-Prominent suffragettes include Emmeline Pethick-Lawrence, the Pankhursts, Emily Wilding Davison, Clara Giveen and Rachel Peace (alias Jane Short).

 A scholarly website for the study of the Italian Renaissance through the correspondence, music, and collecting of Isabella d’Este (1474-1539).
 Isabella d’Este left a legacy of over 29,000 letters which address topics ranging from art collecting and fashion to governing and diplomacy, from food and animals to health and travel.